 The home you are welcomed into should never be taken for granted.
 So this year, show your hostess some love with a hostess gift.
 Nothing big, just something small that reminds them that this feast that they have poured so much into is valued and appreciated.
 Below I have two printable wine labels that embody the spirit of thankfulness.
 It only takes a few minutes to print and stick to the wine bottles I’m sure you are already bringing (don’t show up empty handed y’all).
 It’s so easy and is such a fun little gift to bring.

-To download the printable wine labels, head over to The Library – my resource of free printables and downloads – like these gratitude tags.
-There are 2 wine labels per 8.5 x 11 inch page; simply download, print on sticker paper, trim and adhere to wine bottles (the tall skinnier ones work best).
+To download the printable wine labels, simply enter your name and email below (they will be sent directly to your email).
+There are 2 wine labels per 8.5 x 11 inch page; simply download, print on sticker paper, trim and adhere to wine bottles (the tall skinnier bottles work best).